Maine State Income Tax

 4.1 - Maine Standard Deduction

-- Maine's personal income tax exemptions include a personal exemption of $2,850.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+- Maine has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 - Maine allows itemized deductions, and you can claim the same itemized deductions on your Maine tax return as you do on your Federal tax return.
 You must choose between itemizing your deductions and choosing the Maine standard deduction, so it's generally only worth itemizing your deductions if your itemized total is more then the Maine and Federal standard deductions.
 For more details, visit the list of Maine itemized deductions.